 Do not just assume, however, that a grace period exists.
 The terms of your policy may have changed, and it’s always better to check before driving off than being sorry later.
 You should also check your state’s laws regarding grace periods and used car purchases.
 Not all states, including California, allow grace periods and instead require the policy to match the car from the get go.

 MORE: [What to look for when buying a used car]https://getjerry.com/car-insurance/What-to-Look-for-When-Buying-a-Used-Car)

 What kind of insurance is needed on a used car?

 If you paid cash in full, however, you have more options in selecting the type of car insurance.
-You could, for instance, skate by with the minimum liability or go in-between with underinsured motorist coverage after buying a used car.
+You could, for instance, get by with the minimum liability or go in-between with underinsured motorist coverage after buying a used car.
 Here, carefully weigh the risks to yourself and your assets.
 Also, objectively examine your budget and priorities.
-While most experts would warn against liability coverage, it’s ultimately your decision which insurance to get.
+It’s ultimately your decision which insurance to get.

 Where can I find the best insurance?

 Getting the right insurance policy for your recently bought used car can be a bit daunting.
 But it doesn’t have to be too pricey.
 To do things affordably, try car insurance broker and comparison app Jerry.
 A licensed broker, Jerry does all the hard work of finding cheap quotes from the top name-brand insurance companies and buying new car insurance.
 Jerry will even help you cancel your old policy.